-DOB: 04/16/2025 Sex: Male Breed: Scottish Highland
+DOB: 05/06/2025 Sex: Male Breed: Scottish Highland

+RESULT

-RESULT INTERPRETATION
+INTERPRETATION

-MC1R (EXTENSION) Animal has one copy of dominant black and one copy of wild type (red).
+MC1R (EXTENSION) Animal has one copy of dominant black and one copy of recessive red.

-E ^D /E +
+E ^D /e

 Dun (TYRP1)

 Not Requested

 Pulmonary Hypoplasia with Anasarca (PHA)

 Not Requested

 Polled vs. Horned HORNED.
 No copies of either Polled molecular marker are present.

-H/H
+H/H The first of the second of the

 Bulldog Dwarfism (BD1) Normal, does not have the Dexter BD1 Bulldog mutation.

 N/N

 Bulldog Dwarfism (BD2)

 Not Requested